 Controlled Activities Annual Criteria from Year 1 to Year 10 Prohibited actions No reported incidents of prohibited actions undertaken by Yancoal, contractors, consultants or other agents of Yancoal.
-Exemption of clearing vegetation Any clearing of vegetation reported in the Annual Report.
+Exemption of clearing vegetation Any clearing of vegetation reported in Annual Report.
 Access Signage and locks (where required) maintained.
 Recreation and residences Completed risk assessment for any recreation activities.
 All occupants of residences compliant with requirements of the Plan Cultural heritage No Cultural heritage sites knowingly disturbed and any protective barricading maintained.
-Waste Waste removed from disused dump and damaged and unwanted internal fences removed.
+Waste Removal of waste from known sites and as required.
 Monitoring All Property Inspections (Section 5.4) completed.